 To understand what your users want, you must collect and organize feedback properly from customers and teammates.
 This isn't easy when feedback is scattered inconsistently across different channels and folders.

 Closing a customer feedback loop will most likely take months.
-And you need to keep track of everything in between, like whether there have been any follow-up communications associated with a piece of feedback.
+You need to keep track of everything in between, like whether any follow-up communications are associated with a piece of feedback.
 The feedback you collect should be:

 - Organized by category of feedback received